 It is also of great concern for the environmental value that nearly all sites consistently exceeded ANZECC water quality guidelines for lowland river systems, and were generally within the brackish to saline levels.
-The highest conductivity reading of 25.7mS/cm within the Brockman Catchment was recorded at Murphy Gully which is located at the northern most point of sampling along the Brockman River.
+The highest conductivity reading of 29.325.7mS/cm within the Brockman Catchment was recorded at Murphy Gully which is located at the northern most point of sampling along the Brockman River.
 Conductivity levels recorded at the sampling sites along the main body of the Brockman River were found to decrease from north to south (Figure 8).
 This pattern was also noted in the 2006, 2007, 2008 and 2009 Water Quality Monitoring Snapshot of the Brockman River catchment (EBICG, 2007, 2008, 2009 & 2010).
-Levels dropped to 6.36mS/cm at Yalliawirra (BRN25) during the October sampling occasion.
-This site is located just north of the confluence of the Brockman River and the Avon River and is the southernmost sampling site in the catchment.
+Levels dropped to 4.4436mS/cm at Marda Brook (BRN26) during the October sampling occasion.
+This site is located just north of the confluence of the Brockman River and the Avon River.
 This concentration was above the guideline, brackish and as a result, unacceptable for the irrigation of stone fruit, citrus, peas, carrot, onion, grapes, lettuce and tomato.
 It is also unacceptable for human consumption or use in hot water systems (Appendix C).

-Figure 8: Electrical conductivity within the main body of the Brockman River, recorded at sampling sites Grey Road (BRN27), Lake Road (BRN15), Julimar/Chittering Bridge (BRN18), Moondyne (BRN24) and Yalliawirra (BRN25) in 2010.
+Figure 8: Electrical conductivity within the main body of the Brockman River, recorded at sampling sites Grey Road (BRN27), Lake Road (BRN15), Julimar/Chittering Bridge (BRN18), Moondyne (BRN24) and Yalliawirra (BRN25) in 20102.